 If using exploits in computers is illegal, why is using exploits in people’s brains allowed?

 - Do Good Design and dark patterns only differ in the intent of the designer?

 - What would ethical advertising be like?

-Despite the title of this post, I don’t have the answers yet and I may never have them.
-I will try to find the answers though and I hope my blog about my progress..
-I’ll let you know on
+Despite the title of this post, I don’t have all and I may never have them.
+I will try to find the answers though and I hope my blog..
+I’ll let you know about my progress on

 Simone de Beauvoir about asking ethicists to provide answers: